 If you want to resize a text box with paragraph text, this is a little different than simply resizing the text.
 Resizing a text box will only change the size or shape of the box as you drag it, but the size of the text will remain the same inside, which may hide parts of the text.

-To avoid losing words, you can highlight everything (or individual words), then change the font size as needed.
-Here’s an example of both situations at play.
+To avoid losing words, you can highlight everything (or individual words) and then change the font size as needed.

 Now that you know the different ways to change text size, you’ve just reached the tip of the iceberg with what’s possible with this tool.
 To learn more about working with text in Photoshop, check out my ultimate guide to working with Photoshop text here.